-Weeknights can be crazy, and this chicken, pea and pesto pasta is a great one-pot dish that can be whipped together in less than a half an hour, and costs less than three dollars per serving.
+Weeknights can be crazy, and this chicken, bacon and pesto pasta is a great one-pot dish that can be whipped together in less than a half an hour, and costs less than three dollars per serving.

 I am a sucker for efficiency.
 What can I streamline in my life to make things run, smoother, quicker, and more seamless?
 Anything that fits those categories is so appealing to me, and this dish is one of the most efficient meals in my wheelhouse, and can be made with items often found in the pantry.